-Many people wonder how tall was Jesus, while this is impossible to be 100 percent sure, below we estimate that Jesus could have been much taller than the average male today.
+Many people wonder how tall Jesus was.
+While this is impossible to be 100 percent sure, below we estimate that Jesus could have been much taller than the average male today.

 Jesus is a central religious figure, but he was also a man who walked this earth.
 How tall was he according to history and science?
 This article is not about religion but about the man himself, and about what we know about him according to history and science.

 Whatever your own beliefs and feelings about Jesus, his influence not just among Christians of every denomination (Catholics, Protestants, Orthodox) but in the history cannot be doubted.